 Headers (manifolds), shall be constructed of a minimum .060” wall seamless copper.
-Die-formed copper end caps are brazed on the inside of the headers, unless spun-closed (for sizes up to 1-3/8”).
+Die-formed copper end caps are brazed on the inside of the headers unless spun-closed (for sizes up to 1-3/8”).

-Connection is to be sweat type (SWT), MPT or FPT Grooved or flanged as required.
+The connection is to be sweat type (SWT), MPT or FPT Grooved or flanged as required.
 Connections shall be sized to accommodate supply steam and condensate loads.

 Coil casing material shall be galvanized steel at a 16 gauge minimum.
 Heavier material, stainless steel, copper or aluminum casings are available as required.

 Intermediate supports are required on all coils 48″ of finned length and longer.
 Coil casings on top and bottom of coils are to have double-flange construction, allowing for vertical stacking of coils.

 Coils shall be tested at 550 psig using dry nitrogen, submerged underwater.
 Dual-operator verification shall determine that all coils are leak-free.

 Steam coils are guaranteed up to a maximum 150 psig saturated steam supply pressures with appropriate wall thickness.

 All fluid coils designed with 1/2” or 5/8” tubes are to have ARI Standard 410 certification and shall bear the ARI symbol.
 Coils outside the scope of ARI’s standard rating conditions or certification program will be acceptable to ARI since USA Coil is a current member of the ARI coil certification program, and coils will be rated in accordance with the ARI Standard 410.

 |Casing Material||Galv.
 Steel 16 gauge||Galv.
 Steel 14 gauge